 The net position of the Authority is summarized for the purpose of determining the overall fiscal position.
-As shown below, the Authority's assets exceeded liabilities by \$18,610 at the end of the fiscal year, all of which is unrestricted.
+As shown below, the Authority's liabilities exceeded assets by \$1,231,182 at the end of the fiscal year.

 A comparative analysis of the data is presented below: